Anger Management and Treating Road Rage with Advanced Hypnotherapy and NLP in Ipswich Suffolk

 Worst is when it is used as a means of control of others which is not only unfair but also can be the worst form of domination.

 Anger can be a useful way to blow off steam but should not lead to harm of others – unless in the rare event that we are under physical attack.

 Everybody has a physical reaction to anger: But you should be aware of what your body is telling you, and take steps to calm yourself down, because it will lead to a better outcome.

 Your heart beats faster and you breathe more quickly, preparing you for action.
 This is based in the fight or flight mechanism.
 When we were Hunter Gatherers or Farmers many millennia ago we became hard wired to fight an adversary or run away.
 We would pump adrenaline and lash out or run as fast as possible.

 An angry response may also be rooted in past behaviour.
 If losing your temper got you out of trouble in the past, or you “got your way” as a child or teen, then it might seem like a successful strategy.

 You could also notice other signs, such as tension in your shoulders or clenching your fists.
 If you notice these signs, you need to get out of the situation if you have a history of losing control.

-Count to 10 slow breathing down and learn how to anchor a calm state
+Count to 10 or cycle slow breathing down and learn how to anchor a calm state